01hansome/Plasmid_CON/README.md

-# Plasmid_M
+# Plasmid_CON
-Plasmid_M

-Plasmid_M  is a shiny based software tool that can be used to calculate the copies of vector for real time PCR.
+Plasmid_CON  is a shiny based software tool that can be used to calculate the copies of vector for real time PCR.

 # Installation